asibic/glassalpha/packages/PACKAGE_STRUCTURE.md

-# Glass Alpha Package Structure
+# GlassAlpha Package Structure

 ## Overview

-Glass Alpha uses a dual-package architecture to maintain clear separation between open-source and enterprise features.
+GlassAlpha uses a dual-package architecture to maintain clear separation between open-source and enterprise features.
 During Phase 1, we use feature flags for separation.
 In Phase 2, we'll split into separate packages.

 ## Current Structure (Phase 1 - Feature Flags)